sicpa-dlab/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 In our implementation, the passport validation step described in Section 4.2.4 of this RFC will follow the unattended remote identity proofing requirements specified in Section 9.2.3 of ETSI TS 119 461.
 This includes requirements related to automated validation of digital identity documents (VAL-8.3.2 requirements) and binding to applicant by automated face biometrics (BIN-8.4.3 requirements).

-By adhering to both the ISO/IEC TS 23220 data model and the ETSI TS 119 461 identity proofing requirements, our Photo ID issuance process ensures a high level of interoperability within the European identity ecosystem.
+By adhering to both the ISO/IEC TS 23220 data model and the ETSI TS 119 461 identity proofing requirements, the Photo ID issuance process ensures a high level of interoperability within the European identity ecosystem.

-## 3 Scope
+## 3.0 Scope

 We consider 2 possible scenarios when issuing a Photo ID attestation: